Screen Mirroring iPhone Tutorials: Find the Best Way

 Cons

-Here are the steps to follow with the AirScreen app on your Fire TV:
+Here’s how to do iPhone screen mirroring to TV with the AirScreen app on your Fire TV:

 1. Download the AirScreen app from the Amazon Fire Appstore.